Why a COO Might Be the Most Important Hire You Make

 CEOs get a lot of praise in the media.
 It’s not surprising that taking on the title of CEO is one of the most wanted jobs among ambitious people.
 There’s a certain ‘impressiveness’ that comes with the title, but we often forget about the people alongside the CEO.

 Like in superhero movies, some of the most successful entrepreneurs are backed by a solid second layer of management, including a chief operations manager.
-COOs form part of the superhero team in the background, providing the support and guidance needed to keep a growing business thriving.
+COOs form part of the superhero team in the background, providing the support and guidance to keep a business thriving.

 While COO’s don’t take up as much of the spotlight as CEOs do, that doesn’t mean they aren’t doing kickass work in the background.
 Consider well-known COOs like Sheryl Sandberg from Facebook, Jeff Williams from Apple and Belinda Johnson from Airbnb.

-Those three COOs, and others, have all helped their companies reach new heights by bringing various teams together, tapping into new markets, or exploring new avenues.
+Those three COOs, and others, have all helped their companies reach new heights.
+This is by bringing various teams together, tapping into new markets, or exploring new avenues.
 For example, Sheryl Sandberg’s focus on positioning Facebook as a platform for small business advertising helped increase ad revenue by 27% during 2019, to $69.7 billion.
 She also ranks highly on the Forbes list of influential women and is worth nearly $2 billion.
 She’s damn impressive.

 There’s no doubt that COOs form a crucial part of an organization; but is it time for you to hire a COO?